 Drugs.com says the following: If an expired medication is for a minor health problem, for example, for a headache, hayfever, or mild pain, it may also be safe to take, although drug potency might not be 100 percent.
 Research has shown many military stockpiled medications retained 90 percent of their potency in their original stock bottle.
 However, storage conditions of these medications were optimized for temperature and humidity, and probably do not mimic the typical storage conditions of the average household prescription bottle.

-As a personal choice of my husband (he’s a pharmacist) and myself, I have used many medications that are past their expiry date, especially blister pack medications as they are individually sealed.
+As a personal choice of my husband (he’s a pharmacist) and myself (as a registered nurse), I have used many medications that are past their expiry date, especially blister pack medications as they are individually sealed.
 My medicines are also stored in a cool dark cupboard, not in my bathroom where humidity is often found after showers and baths.